Affiliate Disclaimer: This post may contain affiliate links

 Category 5 – Arabic, South Korean, and Chinese – You will have to spend around 88 weeks to learn a language.

 Now you have a basic understanding of the “so called” languages to learn.
 However, you shouldn’t allow your motivation levels to drop.
 That’s because this is not applicable to everyone.
 There are people who can learn how to speak Chinese in under 52 weeks because it varies on numerous other factors as well.
+No one can give your the exact time, exact hours how long the learning process takes.
+It is all unique!

 – Impact created by genealogy and geography